M-Osky/dataset_fixer/README.md

-# input files are always in Structure format as Populations (from Stacks pipeline) produces them
+# input files in Structure format as Populations (from Stacks pipeline) produces them
 Tab-separated.
 It may have one first row commented out, doesn't matter, will be ignored.

 One row with marker names (with two empty positions at the left), two rows per individual.